laingdk/Moon/_posts/2017-03-24-how-to-save-the-world.md

 ---
 layout: post
 project: true
-title: How to save the world: Green College Member Series Lecture
+title: How to save the world – Green College Member Series Lecture
 description: A lecture about existential risk that I gave at Green College, University of British Columbia.
 comments: true
 ---